Parking & Directions

 Parking is available at the Horton Plaza Garage on Fourth Avenue operated by Ace Parking.

-- A $10 event rate is available to Balboa Theatre guests when they arrive at the garage.
+- A $10 event rate is available to Balboa Theatre guests with a validated parking ticket.

 For any additional questions, contact Ace Parking which manages the garage at: 619.233.6624.